A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Results and Analysis

 An important measure to detect the GW signal from its background is the SNR.
 We estimated the SNR values corresponding to all the BPs in Table.\ref{SNRtab} using Eq.\ref{SNR_expr}.
-For the detection of GW in each relevant detector, the SNR value must exceed a threshold value for a particular setup.
-BP 1 and BP 2 SNRs in Table.\ref{SNRtab} are less than the threshold value of DECIGO and U-DECIGO detectors.
-GW Spectrum corresponding to BP 3 and BP 4 can be detected in the DECIGO and U-DECIGO detectors.
-SNR values of BP 3 are higher than that of BP 4 as from Table.\ref{table_PT_op} we can see that the order parameter $\zeta_c$ of BP 3 is always higher than that of BP 4 resulting in greater signal strength.
+For the detection of GW in each relevant detector, the SNR value must exceed a threshold value for a particular setup, which we considered SNR $\geq$ 10 in our analysis.
+BP1 and BP2 SNRs in Table.\ref{SNRtab} are less than the threshold value of DECIGO-corr and U-DECIGO detectors, while for BP1, the SNR value is higher than that corresponding to BP2 for U-DECIGO-corr.
+GW Spectrum corresponding to BP3 and BP4 can be detected in the DECIGO and U-DECIGO detectors.
+SNR values of BP3 are slightly higher than those of BP4, as from the Table \ref{table_PT_op}, we can see that the order parameter $\zeta_c$ of BP3 is always higher than that of BP4, resulting in greater signal strength.
+Thus, we verify that, higher the order parameter value in a particular field direction, the higher is the SNR of the GW signal corresponding to a particular detector.

+{Finally, we observe that among the seven benchmark points (BPs) listed in Table~\ref{table_BP}, all of which exhibit a strong first-order phase transition (SFOPT), only BP2 is consistent with the latest dark matter (DM) direct detection constraints.
+All points except BP1 and BP2 can account for the observed baryon asymmetry of the universe (BAU) within an order of magnitude.
+However, the majority of the points that exhibit SFOPT fail to satisfy the DM direct detection bounds, even in regions where the BAU is successfully explained.
+We did not find any point that simultaneously satisfies the requirements of SFOPT, BAU generation, and all DM phenomenology constraints.}